 - [1] Bell Options ON: Audible.
 Alarms are audible (bell output).
 OFF: Silent.
 Alarms are silent. - [2] Bell Type ON: Steady.
 The bell output is steady (burglary).
 OFF: Pulsed.
 The alarm output pulses (fire). - [3] Chime Options ON: Chime.
 A zone violation or restore will activate Chime.
 OFF: Chime is not activated. - [4] Bypass Options ON: Bypass.
-The user can manually bypass the zone using the [\][1] command.
+The user can manually bypass the zone using the [][1] command.
 OFF: the zone cannot be manually bypassed. - [5] Force Arming Options ON: Force Arm.
 The system can be armed even if the zone is violated (the zone will not affect the Ready status).
 OFF: the zone must be secure before arming. - [6] Swinger Shutdown ON: The system shuts down alarm reporting after the programmed number of alarms have occurred.
 OFF: the panel will always report the event if an alarm occurs. - [7] Transmission Delay Options ON: TX Delay.
 The system delays reporting the event for the time programmed for the Transmission Delay time.
 OFF: the panel immediately transmits the reporting event when an alarm is detected. - [8] Cross Zone Option ON: Cross Zone.
 The zone has the Cross Zone feature enabled.
-OFF: the zone functions normally. - [9] 2-way Audio Options ON: 2-way Audio.
-The zone will initiate a 2-Way Audio Verification session with the Central Station.
-OFF: This zone will not initiate a 2-Way Audio session (applies to hardwired zones 33 & 34 only).
+OFF: the zone functions normally.

-[10]-[13] Future Use
+[9]-[13] Future Use